pydeep9026/VIDEO-KYC/README.md

 note: this project was initialised from my old project chat-nexus( https://github.com/pydeep9026/chat-nexus-client) added video calling, snapshot capture,roomid,etc for kyc

+Features:

+User Authentication: The platform incorporates user authentication mechanisms to ensure secure access to the KYC services.
+Users can register, login, and manage their accounts securely.

+Real-time Video KYC: Utilizing WebRTC technology, the platform enables real-time video KYC sessions between users and KYC agents.
+This feature ensures smooth communication and verification processes.

+Chat Functionality: Integrated chat functionality allows users and KYC agents to communicate efficiently during the verification process.
+Real-time messaging ensures quick responses and clarifications.

+Video Calling: The platform supports video calling functionalities, allowing for direct communication between users and KYC agents.
+High-quality video calls enhance the KYC experience and foster trust between parties.

+Snapshot Capture and Saving: Users can capture snapshots during the KYC process for documentation purposes.
+The platform provides options to save snapshots securely, ensuring compliance with regulatory requirements.

+Room ID Generation: Each KYC session is assigned a unique room ID, enabling easy identification and tracking of sessions.
+Room IDs streamline the process for both users and KYC agents, facilitating efficient handling of KYC requests.

+Responsive UI/UX: The platform features a responsive and intuitive user interface, ensuring seamless navigation and accessibility across devices.
+User-friendly design elements enhance the overall KYC experience.

+Security Measures: Robust security measures are implemented to safeguard sensitive user data and ensure compliance with data protection regulations.
+Encryption protocols and secure data storage mechanisms are employed to mitigate security risks.

+Error Handling and Logging: Comprehensive error handling mechanisms are integrated to identify and address issues promptly during the KYC process.
+Logging functionalities track system activities and provide insights for performance optimization.

+Scalability: The architecture of the platform is designed for scalability, allowing it to accommodate a growing user base and handle increased KYC demand efficiently.
+Scalability ensures optimal performance and reliability of the platform.

 ### Built With